amirtaherkhani/vscode/README.md

-# vscode
+# vscdoe
-docker compose of code-server
+ docker image for vscode